dwyl/phase-three/douro.md

 <div align="center">

-# Douro
+# Douro Riverside Family Farm

 </div>

 After _years_ of searching
-we think we have found pretty amazing spot.
+we think we have found pretty _amazing_ spot.
 It might not be our "forever" land, but it ticks all the boxes to build our vision.

-A decent amount of discussion is contained in the issue:
+Extended discussion of the land is contained in the issue thread:
 [#116](https://github.com/dwyl/phase-three/issues/116)

 ## _Golden_